Setting up a bitter Montana GOP primary, Rosendale enters high-profile Senate race

 "[Sheehy] has gotten a lot of endorsements from the national level," Montana State University political scientist Jessi Bennion explained.
 "However, when you look at the Montana Republican Party and you go to all of the smaller precincts and GOP central committees, he doesn't have it in the bag.
 That's where Rosendale's support, I see it most, is really at that ground, grassroots level."

 Bennion says Tester's camp would likely prefer to see Rosendale win the primary, given his alignment with the far right.
 That, Bennion says, would makes it easier for the Democrat to differentiate himself.
-Sheehy, however, is running as a moderate, a political identity Tester has used in past races to win over an increasingly conservative state.
+Sheehy, however, could be viewed as a moderate, a political identity Tester has used in past races to win over an increasingly conservative state.

 A conservative who riles his own party